 - Don’t Use Tanning Beds.
 Indoor tanning has been shown to increase the risk of melanoma by up to 75%.
 Melanoma is one of the top three cancers diagnosed in young adults (ages 25-29), and scientists attribute this trend to the use of tanning beds among this age group, particularly young women.

 - Protect Children.
+Children are particularly vulnerable to damage from UV rays.
 Just one bad sunburn in childhood or adolescence doubles your child’s chances of developing melanoma later in life.